javatlacati/swiplwebtut/webspanish.md

 ****
 Ejercicio: Ejecute el servidor.
 Reload the page several times.

-Completely exit SWI-Prolog and rerun the server.
+Completely exit SWI-Prolog and rerun el servidor.
 Confirm you can get a different name this way.

-Ejercicio: Add another handler that lets you reset your nick without restarting the server.
+Ejercicio: Add another handler that lets you reset your nick without restarting el servidor.
 Use http_session_retractall to get rid of the old nick.
 Hint - you can just recurse into the handler to get the new one.
 ****

-We won't cover it in this course, but you can control who gets a session.
+We won't cover it en este curso, but you can control who gets a session.
 If you set the +http_set_session_options+ create option to noauto you can  manually create sessions.
-If you want you can set the session lifetime.
+Si desea you can set the session lifetime.
 This can dramatically affect server memory if have a typical distribution of visitors, with many arriving at a single page and a few staying.

 You can also restrict which parts of your site cause a session to be created.
 This can be very useful for, say, an informational site that doesn't need sessions for most visitors, but includes a small online store selling cafe press mugs and so on and needs sessions for the shopping cart.